-- (5) On or before the same day as the Contractor notifies the IRS of the spinoff or plan termination, all plan assets assigned to a spun-off or terminating plan shall be placed in a low-risk liability matching portfolio until the successor trustee, or an insurance company, is able to assume stewardship of those assets.
-[M1453] - (6) DOE liability to a Commingled pension plan shall not exceed that portion which corresponds to DOE contract service.
-The DOE shall have no other liability to the plan, to the plan sponsor, or to the plan participants. - (7) After all liabilities of the plan are satisfied, the Contractor shall return to DOE an amount equaling the asset reversion from the plan termination and any earnings which accrue on that amount because of a delay in the payment to DOE.
+- (1) DOE Contractors shall not terminate any pension plan (Commingled or site specific) without requesting Departmental approval at least 60 days prior to the scheduled date of plan termination. - (2) On or before the same day as the Contractor notifies the IRS of the spinoff or plan termination, all plan assets assigned to a spun-off or terminating plan shall be placed in a low-risk liability matching portfolio until the successor trustee, or an insurance company, is able to assume stewardship of those assets. - (3) DOE liability to a Commingled pension plan shall not exceed that portion which corresponds to DOE contract service.
+The DOE shall have no other liability to the plan, to the plan sponsor, or to the plan participants. - (4) After all liabilities of the plan are satisfied, the Contractor shall return to DOE an amount equaling the net asset reversion after any taxes from the plan termination and any earnings which accrue on that amount because of a delay in the payment to DOE.
 Such amount and such earnings shall be subject to DOE audit.
-To effect the purposes of this paragraph, DOE and the contractor may stipulate to a schedule of payments.
+To effect the purposes of this paragraph, DOE and the Contractor may stipulate to a schedule of payments.